-An overview of the scope of our audit
+7. An overview of the scope of our audit

-Our audit was scoped by obtaining an understanding of the entity and its environment, including internal control, and assessing the risks of material misstatement.
+Our audit was scoped by obtaining an understanding of the entity and its environment, including internal control, and assessing the risk of material misstatement.
 Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.

 The accounting function for the Company has been outsourced to an outsourced service provider.
-As part of our audit we evaluated the design and implementation of relevant controls in place at the outsourced service provider.
+As part of our audit we obtained an understanding of relevant controls in place at the outsourced service provider.